Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       A second example can be seen in Diagram 12.
 It constitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
-In this workflow a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFMPEG.
+In this workflow a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFMPEG, an open source encoder/packager running on a server.
 Alternatively a file resource may be used.
 In this workflow FFMPEG functions as the ingest source.
 FFMPEG produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it also sends a manifest that complies with DASH-IF and DVB low latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (prft etc.).
       In this case the ingest source implements interface 2 DASH ingest.
 But as in this case the DASH presentation uses CMAF, the media and track constraints of interface 1 are also satisfied.
 By also resending CMAF Headers in case of failures both interfaces may be satisfied.

       The origin server is used to pass the streams to the client, and may in some cases also perform a re-encryption or re-packaging of the streaming presentation as needed by the client (in case encryption is needed for example).
-      The target client is DASH.js and an end-to-end latency of 3500 ms is targeted.
+      The target client is DASH.js and an end-to-end latency of maximum 3500 ms is targeted.

       This example DASH reference workflow uses DASH Ingest that does not employ encryption and timed metadata and uses CMAF formatting.
 This exploits the synergies between the two interfaces defined in this document hence the ingest between FFMPEG and the origin server may implement both interfaces simultaneously.

       To receive the stream as a CMAF ingest for re-packaging at the origin the following steps can be applied.

-      1. ignore the DASH Manifest
+      1. Ignore the DASH Manifest
-      2. ignore the segment names, only look at the relative path to identify the stream names
+      2. Ignore the segment names, only look at the relative path to identify the stream names
-      3. ignore the HTTP Delete commands
+      3. Ignore the HTTP Delete commands

       The approaches for authentication and DNS resolution are similar for the two profiles/interfaces, as are the track formatting in case CMAF based media are used.
 This example does not use timed metadata.
 The ingest source